lofirepo/lofire/design/lofire.md

 LoFiRe is a decentralized, collaborative data repository with authentication, access control, and change validation.
 It is built on local-first data storage, synchronization, and change notification protocols that aim to protect privacy by minimizing metadata exposed to intermediaries.
-It enables local-first, asynchronous collaboration and data storage within communities while respecting privacy and maintaining data ownership, and provides foundations for developing decentralized, local-first applications, data stores, and protocols (including semantic graph data models, and local-first search & discovery protocols).
+It enables local-first, asynchronous collaboration and data storage within communities while respecting privacy and maintaining data ownership, and provides foundations for developing local-first decentralized applications and community overlay protocols.

-Community members use local-first software [@local-first] to collaborate around a partition-tolerant permissioned tamper-proof data repository that contains Directed Acyclic Graphs (DAG) of causally related transactions with operations on Conflict-free Replicated Data Types (CRDT) [@cmrdts].
+Community members use local-first software [@local-first] to collaborate around a partition-tolerant, permissioned, tamper-proof data repository that contains Directed Acyclic Graphs (DAG) of causally related transactions with operations on Conflict-free Replicated Data Types (CRDT) [@cmrdts] (in other words a permissioned, DAG-structured distributed ledger, or blockchain, with partially ordered CRDT transactions).
 The DAG encodes a partial order of transactions through causality relations, and together with a reliable, causal publish-subscribe (pub/sub) protocol for change notifications and a DAG synchronization protocol,